egueli/Aesthedes-notes/emulator/emulator.md

 guess that `fcontrol` may reconfigure the driver in a way that it doesn't transmit anymore.
 It could be the enabling of some flow control, but changing the serial port setting in MAME to RTS leads to no change; moreover, the are no reports of system calls that could enable the flow control.
+And, none of the driver's variables seem to change significantly.

+So my attention is going to focus on the emulated MC68681.
+Maybe it is behaving incorrectly?

 [Dockerfile](https://gist.github.com/biappi/a7538e38bbdd7f1ea7d33c54112aa22f)